gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### Written Report

-> By the end of the day (before midnight) on Friday October 17,
+> By the end of the day (before midnight) on Monday, October 26,
 > upload a written report to Brightspace on the procedures, results,
 > and interpretation of the textbook exercises associated with this
 > project.
 The report should be a minimum of two pages, double-spaced,